vivekFuneesh/VId/README.md

 Combined with node-bits/instance-bits on a particular server, these are unique across all instances in a server and in world of MAC.

+Flexibilities:-

+This dependency on dynamic-state-of-algorithm can be removed using appropriate switches & gears but then it would be called as minimal basic implementation because current final-minimal-version is supporting 80+ variations of this VId and this minimal-basic is not coded for this boring switch-gear combination as it's not much scalable for high performance machines.

+Any number of symbols can be used, yes that's also possible without any collision and tracking other that the dynamic-updation-of-state.

+Other stuffs too.

 -------------------